TristanMenzinger/OpenLidar/README.md

 Visit https://nrw.menzinger.io and type in your address to have a look at the colored LIDAR data.
 Or take a 3D visit to Cologne, Dortmund, Düsseldorf or Essen.
 Or whatever you place in NRW you like, really.
 See below for examples.

 ## About
-I processed about 6TB's of LIDAR data (uncompressed) and ~2TB's of orthographic images, split them into 50x50m tiles and mapped a color to each point.
+I processed ~6TB's of LIDAR data and ~2TB's of orthographic images, split them into 50x50m tiles and mapped a color to each point.
 It took a while.
 The Website itself is relatively lean.
 The compressed xyz & color data is hosted on Backblaze B2 Cloud in Amsterdam (all other options would probably bankrupt me pretty soon).
 Depending on coordinates, I fetch the corresponding tiles an visualize the points using threejs.

 # Disclaimer / Info